TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/ESP32 DevKitC V4/README.md

 Generally, this board design is outdated.
 It was introduced when *ESP32S* microcontrollers were first released in 2016.
 Despite its age, the *DevKitC V4* board remains extremely popular and is readily available from numerous sources.

 > [!TIP]
 > You can find many variants of this board design.
-They all function essentially the same, as vendors typically use the open-source hardware design provided by the manufacturer, and adjust it only slightly while keeping boards pin-compatible.
-H**Price differences can be significant**, though: while the board is available for under €2 on *AliExpress*, local vendors often sell essentially the same product for €12 or more, sometimes even marketing this as a "sale."
+They all function essentially the same, as vendors typically use the open-source hardware design provided by the manufacturer, and adjust it only slightly while keeping boards pin-compatible. **Price differences can be significant**, though: while the board is available for under €2 on *AliExpress*, local vendors often sell essentially the same product for €12 or more, sometimes even marketing this as a "sale."

 ### Clones

-This article focuses on the [original DevKitC V4 board designed by the manufacturer](https://docs.espressif.com/projects/esp-idf/en/v4.4/esp32/hw-reference/esp32/get-started-devkitc.html).
-Since this design is open-source, a wide range of products from different manufacturers exists, only slightly varying in PCB quality.
+The [original DevKitC V4 board designed by the manufacturer](https://docs.espressif.com/projects/esp-idf/en/v4.4/esp32/hw-reference/esp32/get-started-devkitc.html) is open-source, and a wide range of products from different manufacturers exists, only slightly varying in PCB quality.
 A board labeled *DevKitC V4* typically adheres to the original components and circuitry.
 Therefore, it doesn’t matter *which* variant you purchase—shop wisely and compare prices.

 Some manufacturers have adapted the original design over time, modernizing or streamlining components such as the voltage regulator (*AMS1117* instead of *IRU1117-33*), UART chip (*CH340* instead of *CP2102*), or USB connector (*USB-C* instead of *Micro-USB*).

 Most of these changes are practical improvements; for example, the *CH340* chip typically doesn’t require manual driver installation, and *USB-C* is a clear upgrade over the older *Micro-USB* connector.
 Below is an example of a clone featuring an *AMS1117* voltage regulator and pin labels on the backside:

 <img src="images/esp32devkitcv4_clone2_t.png" width="60%" height="60%" />

-The picture also illustrates that vendors may change the pin labeling.
-The variant shown uses pin labels on the backside (instead of the front).
+The picture also illustrates that vendors may change the way they label the pins: the variant shown uses pin labels on the backside (instead of the front).

 The general pin design, however, always follows the original specification, ensuring these clones are *pin-compatible*.
 All variants of the board work essentially the same, providing a reliable platform to test and experiment with a standard *ESP32 module*.